MokiMeow/MokiMeow/README.md

 🥈 Showcased skills in chess and coding events during college.

-🥉 Reached finals in design and marketing challenges, exploring diverse interests.

-💼 Engaged in quizzes and contests to broaden knowledge and skills.

 💜 **GitHub Zone**

 🌟 Started contributing to open source projects on GitHub, learning along the way.